cazevedo/cazevedo.github.io/_pages/about.md

 Education
 ======
-@graduation-cap PhD Student in Electrical and Computing Engineering, 2017-2021 (expected) Instituto Superior Técnico, University of Lisbon
+@icn-graduation-cap PhD Student in Electrical and Computing Engineering, 2017-2021 (expected) Instituto Superior Técnico, University of Lisbon

-@graduation-cap Msc in Physics Engineering, 2013 University of Coimbra, Portugal
+@icn-graduation-cap Msc in Physics Engineering, 2013 University of Coimbra, Portugal

 Professional Experience
 ======
-@building sads
+@icn-building sads
+Click on the @icn-camera icon to take a screen shot.